Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Mathematical formalism

 \subsection{Continuous-time quantum walks}

 The CTQW model explored here describes the motion of a quantum particle on an infinite line composed of discrete sites.
-The quantum particle can hop only between neighboring sites, i.e., from the site $j$ to $j\pm 1$.
-A quantum state $\ket{\psi}$ associated with the particle evolves by the time-dependent Schr\"{o}dinger equation,
+The quantum particle can hop only between neighboring sites, i.e., from site $j$ to $j\pm 1$.
+A quantum state $\ket{\psi}$ associated with the particle evolves via the Schr\"{o}dinger equation,

 with the Hamiltonian for a CTQW on a homogeneous lattice given by